ConnieSham823/GiaKhang_Ho_KingYin_Sham_HW1_SVG/README.md

 # GiaKhang_Ho_KingYin_Sham_HW1_SVG
-This repo is for HW1 SVG Icon of Ho Gia Khang and King Yin Sham

-This repo is for HW1 SVG Icon of Ho Gia Khang &amp; King Yin Sham Brand Name: Orbitz
+This repo is for HW1 SVG Icon of Ho Gia Khang and King Yin Sham Brand Name: Orbitz
 Product Flavor